-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 500 words, demonstrate course-related knowledge, and provide a total of 2 citations from any of the following sources: peer-reviewed journal articles, published textbooks, or publications directly associated with the content being discussed.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 450-500 words, demonstrate course-related knowledge, and provide a total of 2 citations from any of the following sources: peer-reviewed journal articles, published textbooks, or publications directly associated with the content being discussed.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 250 words, engage with course-related knowledge, and include at least 1 citation from any of the following sources: peer-reviewed journal articles, published textbooks, or published books directly associated with the content being discussed.
+Each reply must be at least 200-250 words, engage with course-related knowledge, and include at least 1 citation from any of the following sources: peer-reviewed journal articles, published textbooks, or published books directly associated with the content being discussed.

-Each student will write 3 article reviews that utilize biomechanical tools discussed in this course.
-Each article review will be at least 2 pages (double spaced, 12-point font) and consist of a summary of the introduction, methods, results, and discussion sections of the article.
+Each student will critically analyze 3 research articles that utilize biomechanical tools discussed in this course.
+Each article review assignment will be at least 2 pages (double spaced, 12-point font) and consist of the following sections: objectives, methods, results, summary, critique, and question/application.

 The student will compose a 15-slide PowerPoint presentation on the quantitative biomechanical analysis of a chosen sport skill or technique.
 It may be a strength and conditioning skill/technique, as well.
-Each slide’s notes section must contain at least 75 words, and the final slide must include at least 4 references in addition to the course textbook and the Bible.
+The student will also utilize biomechanical software to measure joint angles of the body during 3 key phases of the chosen sport skill.
+Each slide in the Powerpoint notes section must contain at least 75 words, and the final slide must include at least 2 references in addition to the course textbook and the Bible.

-Each exam will cover the Reading & Study material for the modules/weeks in which it is assigned.
-Each exam will be open-book/open-notes; contain short answer, true/false, multiple-choice, and/or essay questions; and have a 1-hour and 15-minute time limit.
+Each quiz will cover the Learn material for the Module: Week in which it is assigned.
+Each quiz will be open-book/open-notes; contain short answer, true/false, multiple-choice, and/or essay questions; and have a 120 minute time limit.